quicwg/base-drafts/draft-ietf-quic-transport.md

 {{transport-parameter-definitions}}) and subsequently limits are advertised using MAX_STREAMS frames ({{frame-max-streams}}).
 Separate limits apply to unidirectional and bidirectional streams.
-If the maximum stream ID that can be opened is greater than 2^62 - 1, then the receiver MUST interpret it no stream limit and the receiver MUST NOT close the connection.
+If the maximum stream ID that can be opened is greater than 2^62 - 1, then the receiver MUST interpret it as no stream limit and the receiver MUST NOT close the connection.

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that